MSc International Marketing

 If you do not meet the above criteria you can apply for the Graduate Diploma in Business and English.
 After passing this diploma we automatically offer you a place on one of our business-related masters degrees.

-• understanding markets • digital marketing in the contemporary world • international consumer behaviour • marketing management skills • international marketing planning • consultancy project • relationship marketing • entrepreneurial marketing and innovation • research methods • dissertation
+• understanding markets • international consumer behaviour • marketing decision making • consultancy project • relationship marketing • entrepreneurial marketing and innovation • digital marketing • international branding • research methods • dissertation

 You complete four modules for the postgraduate certificate, eight modules for the postgraduate diploma, and all nine modules for the masters.